Obaidur Rahman Siddiqui

-Obaid-ur-Rehman Siddiqui (born 5 June 1964 at Mohalla Machchar Hatta, Uttar Pradesh India), is an Indian historian.
-He is the only Historian from Ghazipur who has written the History of Ghazipur beginning from the ancient time till Mughal time.
+Obaid-ur-Rehman Siddiqui (born 5 June 1964 at Mohalla Machchar Hatta, Uttar Pradesh, India), is an Indian historian.
+He is the only historian from Ghazipur who has written the History of Ghazipur beginning from the ancient time until Mughal time.
 He compiled his work era-wise of lost ancient era, Delhi Sultanate and Mughal Empire.
 For this work he was awarded the title of "Ghazi Pur Ka Fahian" by the Samrat Ashok Club of Ghazipur.
-Beside history he has a Literary Blog known as "Ghazipur Wala Ubaid" which is very popular among Literary, Social and Political Circles.
+Beside history he has a literary blog known as "Ghazipur Wala Ubaid" which is very popular among literary, social and political circles.

 Early life

 Obaid-ur-Rehman was born in an influential family.
 His family background influenced his literary and research works.
 He started and finished his initial education up to 5th class from Madarsa-e-Deenia then passed his 6th class from Madarsa-e-Azeemia.
 He completed his Junior High School education and Intermediate from the Muslim Anglo Hindustani College, then completed his graduation from Post Graduate Degree College, Ghazipur.
 After graduation in 1984 he migrated to Allahabad where he obtained degrees in LL.B and Journalism from Allahabad University.
 Then he went to Delhi and appeared in I.A.S.
-Examination, and couldn’t clear the final interview and came back to his homeland Ghazipur.
-Temporarily he served as a lecturer in Adarsh Inter College but the profession of teaching couldn’t satiate his pursuit of learning and he quit the teaching profession.
+Examination, and couldn't clear the final interview and came back to his homeland Ghazipur.
+Temporarily he served as a lecturer in Adarsh Inter College but the profession of teaching couldn't satiate his pursuit of learning and he quit the teaching profession.
 Finally he settled as a writer and started writing in well known Indian news papers and magazines which continues to this day.